 Daemon log entries can be found in the

 daemon.log file.
 Log entries in this file may indicate events where the daemon is not able to communicate with the Control Plane and eventually trigger the Dead Man Switch.

 Each attack on the host is logged under

 /var/log/gremlin/executions using its unique attack execution ID.

 The daemon uses very little bandwidth in its idle state.
-In testing over a 15 minute period the daemon used only an average of 1.15 KB/sec over any given 10 seconds.
+In testing over a 5 minute period, the daemon sent a total of 11.3KB and received 24.8KB—an average combined bandwidth of 0.12KB/s.

-While testing, there is a slight increase in overall bandwidth consumption during attacks.
+There is a slight increase in overall bandwidth consumption during attacks.
 While attacks are being executed, the daemon stays in constant communication with the control plane as it checks for the abort condition to be executed.
-Regardless of attack being run, the attack state behavior looks the same.
-Provided are two data sets, one from a CPU Resource attack, and one from a Latency Network attack.
+The bandwidth used is not affected by the type of attack being run.
+In testing over a 5 minute period, the daemon sent a total of 112.3KB and received 114.0KB—an average combined bandwidth of 0.75KB/s.

 When Services Discovery is enabled the Gremlin daemon will send additional data and the bandwidth consumed will depend on how many services are discovered.
 The information is gzip compressed in order to minimize network consumption.
 To measure the actual bandwidth consumed by Gremlin for your particular installation, we recommend using a tool such as iptraf or nethogs.